This site will expire on May 22, 2015.

 * Teachers see and ask students if they think they are reading

-fluently and well!.
+*Explore strengths first then work on areas that need some improvement and weaknesses.
 Practice with a parent, sibling or tutor for homework support and advancement.

 WHAT GOOD WRITERS DO